G-Core/product-documentation/documentation/dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing.md

 | TXT         | Text information the record should contain.
 Example: *logmein-verification-code=976afe6f-8039-40e4-95a5-261b462*      |
 | CAA         | Defines the certificate authorities who are allowed to issue an SSL/TLS-certificate for the domain name.
 The recording consists of three parts which are separated by a space.
 CAA [flags] [tag] "[value]" The "value" must be enclosed in double-quotes ("").
 Example: _0 issue "comodo.com"_ |

-You can also specify associated metadata.
-It is used for dynamic response configuration.
-Read about metadata in the <a href="https://gcore.com/docs/dns/dns-records/configure-weight-balancing-and-geobalancing" target="">separate guide</a>.
+You can also specify associated metadata, which is used for dynamic response configuration.
+Learn more in our <a href="https://gcore.com/docs/dns/dns-records/configure-weight-balancing-and-geobalancing" target="">dedicated metadata guide</a>.

 ### (Optional) 7.
 Add additional records of the selected type

-To add multiple records of the same type, click **Add record** on the left.
+To add multiple records of the same type, click **Add record**.
 A new line will appear.
 There, enter the content of the next record and associated metadata if needed.
-Any record can be deleted by clicking the "—" button next to it or disabled by the toggle on the left.
+You can also delete any record by clicking the "—" button next to it or disable it via its toggle.
+Dash, a screenshot for step 7 would be helpful.
 ### 8. Complete the configuration

 After completing the configuration, click the **Create** button.
 DNS records with the specified parameters will be created.